Relocating to Anchorage: Businesses

 Anchorage offers a variety of advantages to businesses that locate here.
 From our prime location globally, to our stable economy and low taxation, businesses from a variety of industries will find the economic climate here to be just right for their bottom line.
 Additionally, due to the nature of our economy, Anchorage has weathered the recent economic downturn better than just about any state in the nation.
 Our employment remains strong, our housing market is growing and our workforce is motivated, educated and ready to provide the labor you need to find success here in the Great Land.
 The following sections are just a few of the advantages that make Anchorage such a great place to do business.
 For the full Economic Profile on Anchorage, CLICK HERE.

 Anchorage is strategically located just 9.5 hours from 90% of the industrialized world.
 Alaska’s strategic location in the Arctic Circle enables carriers to significantly increase cargo volume and revenue on flights from Asia to the United States by refueling in Anchorage.
 Add that logistical advantage to the unique federal cargo transfer exemptions that Alaska enjoys and you have a powerful tool for international trade.
 These factors are the reason the Ted Stevens Anchorage International Airport is second in the Western Hemisphere for landed weight of cargo aircraft and sixth in the world for cargo throughput with 500 wide body landings per week.
-For more information, visit Ted Stevens Anchorage International Airport website.
+For more information on the Ted Stevens Anchorage International Airport, CLICK HERE.